RETALIATORY DISCHARGE | SC WORKERS COMPENSATION

 What the Retaliatory Discharge Law Really Means

 First, the law prohibits firing or otherwise punish someone who files a workers compensation claim.
-It also protects any other employee who is a witness and testifies in a workers comp proceeding (deposition or hearing).
-If proven, the guilty employer will have to pay restitution of any lost wages to the injured employee and/or be reinstated to their former position if demoted.
+It also protects any other employee who testifies in a workers comp proceeding (deposition or hearing).
+If the employee proves their case, the court can order the employer to pay back lost wages.
+And insist that they reinstate the employee to their former position if they were demoted.
 Of course, the burden of proving these allegations is on the aggrieved employee.
 In defense, an employer can allege, and then must prove, other viable reasons for the employment action.
-If a violation of some written company policy, the action ultimately taken must be reflected in that same policy.
-For example, if the company policy provides for one remedy, the company cannot then cite the policy after having some other remedy such as demotion or discharge.
-The employer is protected from a civil lawsuit from continuing employment for someone who has been determined to be permanently and totally disabled or otherwise not able to perform the job.
-And, the statute of limitations, or time to bring the lawsuit, is a very quick one (1) year.
-By comparison, most civil actions for negligence (auto accident) is three (3) years.
-Even the time to file a workers compensation claim is two (2) years.
+If the employer cites a violation of company policy, their disciplinary action must match what the written policy outlines.

 Practical Effect of Retaliatory Discharge Law